India–Russia relations: Military relations

-In October 2018, India inked the historic agreement worth US$5.43 billion with Russia to procure five S-400 Triumf surface-to-air missile defence system, one of the best missile defence system in the world ignoring America's CAATSA act.
-The United States threatened India with sanctions over India's decision to buy the S-400 missile defense system from Russia.
+In October 2018, India signed a historic agreement worth US$5.43 billion with Russia to procure five units of the S-400 Triumf surface-to-air missile defence systems, one of the best missile defence system in the world ignoring America's CAATSA act.
+The United States threatened India with sanctions over India's decision to buy the S-400 missile defence system from Russia.

 India and Russia have several major joint military programmes including: